Why climate change is making it harder to chase fall foliage

 It’s happening already.
 This summer’s heatwave in the Pacific Northwest brought temperatures of over 110 degrees Fahrenheit (43 Celsius) to Oregon, and that led to a condition called “foliage scorch,” in which leaves prematurely browned, said Chris Still, a professor at the Forest Ecosystems & Society department at Oregon State University.

 The leaves’ pigment was degraded and they fell shortly thereafter, Still said.
-That will led to a less scenic fall season in parts of Oregon.
+That will lead to a less scenic fall season in parts of Oregon.

 “That’s a really big example of color change just due to heatwave shock,” Still said.